 In the portal, the candidate will have to upload a copy of the passport, a transcript of records in English (or Norwegian) and the learning agreement signed by the trainee, the home institution and LawTransform.

 For more information, check here: https://www.uib.no/en/education/90985/erasmus-traineeships and consult with the Sending (Home) Institution.

-B) Interning from abroad: we offer internships primarily for students at our partner institutions, or for those who come with the recommendation of one of our fellows.
+B) Interning from abroad: We offer internships primarily for students at our partner institutions, or for those who have been recommended by one of our fellows.

-For A) 1. follow the UiB’s application process (for ECTS) or send us your CV and motivation letter (without ECTS).
+For A) 1. follow the UiB’s application process (for ECTS) or send us your CV and letter of motivation (without ECTS).

-For A) 2. and 3. send your CV and short motivation letter.
+For A) 2. and 3. send your CV and short letter of motivation.

-For B) send your CV, motivation letter and the name and contact details to two reference people.
+For B) send your CV, letter of motivation and the name and contact details of two references.

-1 At the moment, LawTransform has the following agreements is place: Faculty of Humanities, UiB – Praktisk informasjonsarbeid (15 studiepoeng)
+1 At the moment, LawTransform has the following agreements in place: Faculty of Humanities, UiB – Praktisk informasjonsarbeid (15 studiepoeng)

-Please note: This page is an indicator of what an internship at LawTransform might look like, exceptions might be provided.
+Please note: This page is an indicator of what an internship at LawTransform might look like, exceptions might be made.
 For questions, please contact: Lara Côrtes